tonyskidmore/az-vmss-linux-docker/README.md

 ## Tools

-The `cloud-init` configs in `/cloud-init` shows example of installing other packages as part of the VMSS instance deployments.
+The `cloud-init` configs in `/cloud-init` shows examples of installing other packages as part of the VMSS instance deployments.
 The tools are typically useful in Azure Pipelines jobs, the tools included in the examples are:

 `cloud-init/cloud-init.yml`